kihonvn/software-engineering/testing/unit-testing/README.md

 Testing individual components for finding differences between design models and implementations.

+## When to start doing unit testing

+- Business requirements are at least 80% complete and have been approved to-date
+- Technical design has been finalized and approved
+- Development environment has been established and is stable
+- Code development for the module is complete
+- Code has version control in place

+## When to end unit testing

+- No known major or critical defects prevents any modules from moving to system testing phase
+- Project manager approval has been received

 ## Advantages

 - Reduce the scope of the problem